jeffvli/sonixd/README.md

 yarn package
 ```

+If you receive errors while packaging the application, try upgrading/downgrading your Node version (tested on v14.16.1).

 If you are unable to run via debug in VS Code, check troubleshooting steps [here](https://github.com/electron-react-boilerplate/electron-react-boilerplate/issues/2757#issuecomment-784200527).

 If your devtools extensions are failing to run/install, check troubleshooting steps [here](https://github.com/electron-react-boilerplate/electron-react-boilerplate/issues/2788).